Treaty of Madrid (1670): Background

 The Anglo-Spanish War had begun in late 1654, as England joined France in its conflict with Spain.
 In Europe, the conflict ended with the Treaty of the Pyrenees (between France and Spain) and King Charles II of England's restoration in 1660, but a treaty between England and Spain was never signed.
 The conflict in the Caribbean began with the English failed attempt on Hispaniola, followed by a successful invasion of Jamaica.
 The region thus remained in a state of war, and privateer raids were launched on the Spanish Main led by buccaneers notably Christopher Myngs and Henry Morgan under the behest of Jamaican Governor Thomas Modyford As far as Modyford was concerned, Jamaica would never be secure until Spain had acknowledged England's possession of Jamaica and the Cayman Islands and in a treaty.
 In 1667 the Treaty of Madrid was signed between England and Spain.
 Although favourable to the former in terms of trade, there was no mention of the American colonies or the Caribbean as rightful possessions.
-Attacks, therefore, continued, notably Morgan's brutal attack and sackings of Portobello and Maracaibo over the next two years.
+Attacks, therefore, continued, notably Morgan's brutal attack and sackings of Portobello and Lake Maracaibo over the next two years.

 In 1669, Mariana, the Queen Regent of Spain, in response ordered attacks on English shipping in the Caribbean.
 Charles II ordered Modyford to issue official letters of marque against the Spanish.
 Modyford commissioned Morgan once more to raid the Spanish Main.
 Spain was politically, economically and militarily weak after years of war and political infighting.
 Charles saw an opportunity that he could not miss and felt the time was right to negotiate a treaty with Spain since England held a great advantage.
-The only ways Spain that could be at an advantage was to recapture Jamaica or France and Holland to join in a potential war, which Charles was seeking to avoid.
+The only way Spain could be at an advantage was to recapture Jamaica or France and Holland to join in a potential war, which Charles was seeking to avoid.

 Negotiations began in the autumn of 1669 between the Spanish representative Gaspar de Bracamonte, Count of Peñaranda, with William Godolphin, Envoy Extraordinary from England.

 The original language of the treaty was in Latin, and the complete English title was "A treaty for the composing of differences, restraining of depredations, and establishing of peace in America, between the crowns of Great Britain and Spain, concluded at Madrid the 8/18 day of July, in the year of our Lord 1670".